PennyLaneAI/pennylane/pennylane/logging/README.md

 logger.info(f"Jacobian={jacfwd(lambda x: circuit(key1, x))(jnp.pi/3)}")
 ```

+We can examine the output of the log-statements, which shows debug level messages from JAX, and info-level messages for the given script (controlled by `[loggers.main]` in the config file).
+To see PennyLane-wide debug messages, we can revert the PennyLane log level to debug, and rerun the script.
+There should be more output than previously observed.

 ## Adding log-statements to the autograd execution pipeline

 Similarly, for autograd, where we have explicitly added log-statements to the execution pipeline: